 - Type in note text and tap Save.

 - Inside the Location Details screen, tap in the fields under the Details section and enter information for each (Building Area, Site Area, Frontage).
-Then tap More to reveal the Parking field, and add the value for it.
+Tap More to reveal the Parking field, and add the value for it.

 - Tap ACS Population Summary.

 The report opens.
 You may tap anywhere on the report to view it in full screen mode.